foj0/Gainalyzer/log.md

 * Fixed the x axis ticks on chart not being sparse enough

 ### todo:
+* Redo the exercise and date range selects to be better looking and limit how many options show at once on exercise select.
 * Fix the x axis ticks.
 They're not changing for some reason.
 * Fix the "All" on the first bodyweight chart
 * Should make a thing to create a workout template and add all those exercises in one go.